alinourzad/Zabbix-agent/README.md

   configuration of it.
 * list of templates and groups to hold theire groupid and templateid.
 * more recommendations are welcome.

+# FIX

+* delete function dosen't store the hostid.
+There is no way to store the hostid and use the function